Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Cannabis dispensaries get targeted for a set of reasons that all hit harder in Los Angeles than almost anywhere else.

 Once a dispensary gets hit and doesn't change its security approach, it gets hit again.
 Repeat targeting is well documented.
 Crews share intel about which spots are soft.
 A location that got robbed at 3 AM on a Tuesday and had the same setup the following Tuesday is an open invitation.
-Some LA dispensaries have been hit six or seven times in a single year — same playbook, same result.

-3 AM, Smash the Glass, Fill the Bags
+The Playbook: 3 AM, Smash the Glass, Fill the Bags

 What makes the LA pattern distinct from other markets is the scale and coordination.
 These aren't solo opportunists.
 Multiple suspects, stolen vehicles, pre-scouted locations, getaway routes planned in advance.
 Some crews have been linked to multiple hits across different neighborhoods in the same week.